minimallinux/restapi/README.md

 Or other json files can be convert to a data.sql file using https://sqlizer.io/

-Use Postman or similar for requests
+Use Postman or similar for CRUD requests

 Useful quick start project.